Jean Loring

 Jean Loring is a character appearing in comic books published by DC Comics, formerly associated with the Atom, for whom she was a supporting character and primary love interest.
 She first appeared in Showcase #34 (October 1961), created by writer Gardner Fox and artist Gil Kane.
-The character appeared continually in minor roles until the 2004 storyline Identity Crisis, where she suffered a mental breakdown and was responsible for the deaths of Sue Dibny, wife of Elongated Man, and Jack Drake, father of the third Robin (Tim Drake).
+The character appears continually in minor roles until the 2004 storyline Identity Crisis, where she suffers a mental breakdown and orchestrates the deaths of Sue Dibny and Jack Drake.
 This would later lead her to assume the mantle of the supervillain Eclipso.

-Jean Loring also appears as a recurring character on the CW Arrowverse television series Arrow, portrayed by Teryl Rothery.
+Jean Loring appears as a recurring character on the CW Arrowverse television series Arrow, portrayed by Teryl Rothery.

 Fictional character biography

 Lawyer and wife

 Jean Loring's career as an attorney in Ivy Town began at almost the same time that her boyfriend, Ray Palmer, became the Atom.
 Jean encountered the Atom who often helped in her cases many times before learning that he and Ray were the same person.
 Ray proposed to Jean often, but she rejected him, wanting to make it as a lawyer before becoming a wife.
 Only when Ray was thought killed in a car accident (engineered by the Bug-Eyed Bandit) did she accept his proposal.

 In Atom and Hawkman #45 (November 1969), Jean was abducted and driven insane by the sub-atomic Jimberen race.
 Although quickly freed from the Jimberen by the Atom and Hawkman, Jean remained insane until Justice League of America #81 (June 1970), when she was cured by the equally insane alien the Jest-Master.

-After Jean was kidnapped by T. O. Morrow, Ray went into an interdimensional search to retrieve her, asking for help from the Flash, Supergirl, Wonder Woman, Aquaman and Captain Comet.
+After Jean was kidnapped by T. O. Morrow, Ray embarks on an interdimensional search to find her.
 This event direly affected Jean, and also led to the end of their marriage.
 For a few years, they were happy – but Ray’s adventurous life began taking its toll on their marriage.
 Ray caught Jean having an affair with another man and they divorced.

-Despite the occasional high-profile case, notably her defense of the Justice League of America in Justice League of America (vol. 1) #19 and #77, Jean did not truly come to national prominence until the divorce.
+Despite the occasional high-profile case, notably her defense of the Justice League, Jean did not truly come to national prominence until the divorce.
 Jean soon remarried and with her new husband, Paul Hoben, opened up a law office in Calvin City.
 She eventually returned to Ivy Town without him and established the firm of Grabemann, Loring and Ross.
 In general, Jean was not involved in criminal law anymore and attended to more mundane matters such as the administration of the estates of Carter Hall and David Clinton.
 She made exceptions, though, as in her defense of Risk of the Teen Titans.